Mayflower Medical Centre

 HOW TO COMPLAIN:

 Although we aim to provide a high standard of care at all times we recognise that there may be occasions where we do not come up to your expectations.
 In these circumstances we would like you to let us know.
 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
-If not, and you wish to make a complaint, we would like you to let us know as soon as possible – ideally within a matter of days or at most, a few weeks.
+If not, and you wish to make a complaint, we would like you to let us know as soon as possible in writing – ideally within a matter of days or at most, a few weeks.
 If it is not possible to do that, please let us have details of your complaint:

 Ø ASAP or within 12 months of the incident that caused the problem

 Complaints should be in writing and addressed to the Practice Manager.

 It would be a great help if you are as specific as possible about your complaint.